-Aaron (Zach) Hettinger, MD, serves as director for the Center of Biostatistics, Informatics and Data Science (CBIDS) and director of Cognitive Informatics, both under MedStar's National Center for Human Factors in Healthcare.
-This is the largest hospital-based human factors engineering program in the United States, In addition, Dr. Hettinger is an emergency medicine physician at MedStar Union Memorial Hospital and an assistant professor of Emergency Medicine at Georgetown University School of Medicine.
+Aaron (Zach) Hettinger, MD, is the inaugural chief research information officer (CRIO) for the MedStar Health Research Institute.
+In this capacity, he serves as director for the Center of Biostatistics, Informatics and Data Science (CBIDS) and director of Cognitive Informatics, both under MedStar's National Center for Human Factors in Healthcare.
+This is the largest hospital-based human factors engineering program in the United States.
+In addition, Dr. Hettinger is an emergency medicine physician at MedStar Union Memorial Hospital and an assistant professor of Emergency Medicine at Georgetown University School of Medicine.

-As part of the MedStar Institute of Innovation's Center for Human Factors, Dr. Hettinger has experience serving as a project manager and principal investigator, conducting literature reviews, interviewing stakeholders, conducting human factors event analyses, designing and testing tools, and analyzing data.
-Through collaboration with multiple partners he participates in multiple healthcare projects, including those involving the study of electronic health records usability, data visualization, adverse event detection and patient safety.
-He has received funding from the National Institutes of Health (NIH), Office of the National Coordinator for Health Information Technology (ONC), Agency for Healthcare Research and Quality (AHRQ), U.S. Food and Drug Administration (FDA), Dr. Hettinger possesses a unique medical/technical skill set and often finds himself in the role of translating between the languages of medicine and technology to help MedStar and his research sponsors identify innovative ways to improve efficiencies and enhance patient safety.
+As part of the MedStar Center for Human Factors in Healthcare, Dr. Hettinger has experience serving as a project manager and principal investigator, conducting literature reviews, interviewing stakeholders, conducting human factors event analyses, designing and testing tools, and analyzing data.
+Through collaboration with multiple partners, he participates in multiple healthcare projects, including those involving the study of electronic health records usability, data visualization, adverse event detection, and patient safety.
+He has received funding from the National Institutes of Health (NIH), Office of the National Coordinator for Health Information Technology (ONC), Agency for Healthcare Research and Quality (AHRQ), U.S. Food and Drug Administration (FDA).

-His medical degree is from the University of Rochester.
+He received his medical degree from the University of Rochester.
 In addition, Dr. Hettinger completed a research fellowship at the University of Rochester's Division of Prehospital Medicine, and he holds a master's degree in Clinical Investigation.

 Dr. Hettinger's research interests include